I Was Quite a Fashion Victim

 - Cordelia from Angel, while studying her own photo album to get over her amnesia:

 Hmmm.
 Cute... [flip] cute... [flip] hot... [flip to egregious

 afro haircut] Yikes!!

 - Angel himself sported a rather horrifying mullet (yes, mullet) in the seventies.
 He's still a residual fanboy of Barry Manilow.

 - This trope is a staple of I Love the Exties shows.

-- In Power Rangers Dino Thunder, one character sees a picture of Tommy in his Mighty Morphin days and makes fun of his long hair.
+- In Power Rangers Dino Thunder, Kira sees a picture of Tommy in his Mighty Morphin days and makes fun of his long hair.
 Tommy counters that in the '90s everyone thought it was cool.

 - In The Fresh Prince of Bel-Air the whole family sees Phil and Vivian on an episode of Soul Train sporting Afros and Bell bottoms and other wacky 70s styles.